 - Study Your Teen’s Personality – A key to setting healthy and effective consequences is knowing your teen.
 What affects them?
 How are they motivated?
 What do they love?
 Some teens are easily swayed by a smile and encouraging word.
 Others want facts.
 Still others are extremely strong-willed and may not display much outward change for months (read years).

 Raising a strong-willed teen?
 Here is THE book you MUST buy for yourself.
+You Can’t make Me (But I Can Be Persuaded) By Cynthia Ulrich Tobias.
 If I could have had just ONE book handed to me when my kids were younger this is it!

 A Mom’s Best List of Consequences for Teenagers